87 Street Style Shots From Everywhere But New York City

-For the last six months, with a lot of fashion events on hold, we turned away from our usual suspects for outfit inspiration (street style, runways, etc.), and toward the people that live and dress all around us.
-In doing so, we found something even better than New York Fashion Week street style, or any from the fashion weeks that traditionally follow it: true, authentic style.
-Living outside the “fashion capitals” are people that dress in looks that are personal and expressive of their individual style.
+For the last six months, with a lot of fashion events on hold, we turned away from our usual suspects for outfit inspiration (street style, catwalks, etc.), and toward the people that live and dress all around us.
+In doing so, we found something even better than London Fashion Week street style, or any from the fashion weeks that traditionally follow it: true, authentic style.
+Living outside the four “fashion capitals” are people that dress in looks that are personal and expressive of their individual style.

 And that — the new wave of street style inspiration — is something worth celebrating.